lighthouse-labs/gitbook-node-chat-tutorial/content/part3/README.md

 ## 2. Initial field

 The name field is actually meant to be 2 letter initials only.
-Make it so only a maximum of two characters can be added on.
+Make it so only a maximum of two characters can be entered into that field.

 Hint: google "html input field maximum length" for a convenient HTML attribute that can be added to yout HTML file.